fboes/aerofly-weather/README.md

 The [METAR information](docs/metar.md) can be supplied manually, or can be fetched from an URL.

+This tool is capable of settings weather values which are not accessible in Aerofly FS 2.
+This is done deliberately.
+Please supply [feedback](https://github.com/fboes/aerofly-weather/issues) in case of any strange effects you encounter.

 Installation
 ------------

 1. This tool requires Windows, Mac OSX or Linux.
 1. Make sure you have [Node.js](https://nodejs.org/) with at least version 10 installed.
 Call `node -v` to see your current version.
 1. Run `npm install -g aerofly-weather` to install Aerofly-Weather.

-After having installed `aerofly-weather`, there are new command line (CLI) commands available on your local PC.
+1. After having installed `aerofly-weather`, there are new command line (CLI) commands available on your local PC.
+1. Optional: Use `aerofly-make-batch` to create a batch file on your desktop for importing METAR data into Aerofly FS 2.
+There is a small [guide on how to modify this batch file](docs/command-line.md).

 Usage
 -----